TysonStanley/tysonstanley.github.io/_posts/2019-11-13-learned_tidyfast.md

     (e.g. grouped data).
 Similarly, `data.table` has a more informative printing method, is safer (again makes accidental changes of types harder), and has informative attributes (e.g. sorted by the key).
-    For example, the printing approaches are shown below:
+    As an example, the printing approaches are shown below:

 {% highlight r %}
 library(tidyverse)